- You Are Not Alone

 During my years as a foster parent, I knew self-care was important.
 Yet while I was in the middle of it, I didn’t understand the deep level of depletion I experienced.
 Taking better care of myself did not seem possible.
 I had 100 excuses why I could not take time away from my family and children in order to care for myself.

-When I started therapy and lost 100 lb pounds, I gained a whole new perspective.
+When I started therapy and lost 100 pounds, I gained a whole new perspective.
 (Read my weight loss story here.)

 2. Have compassion for yourself.

 Secondary trauma is no joke.
 Have more compassion for yourself and the difficulty of what you are do and experience.
 Don’t make comparisons like, “Other people have it worse,” or “It’s not that bad.”
 Hard is hard is hard.
-YOU CANNOT AND DO NOT HAVE TO DO IT ALL.

 3. Seek help.